 The three vessels

 The student is like a vessel.
 The teacher pours the teaching into the vessel.
-We should avoid being three types of a vessel.
+As the practice of meditation develops our understanding, we should avoid being three types of a vessel.
 Avoid being a vessel with holes, one with dirt in it, or an upside down vessel.

 When we pour water into a vessel with holes it will leak out.
 This is like listening to the teachings without mindfulness and concentration.
 Whatever we hear we forget.
 Apart from a nice evening out listening to an interesting monk, we gain no benefit.